OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/MAIN.md

 ## What is Open Source Software <a name="What_OSS"></a>

 Open Source Software (OSS) is computer software in which the source code is available under a specific license that enables other users to access, modify, and redistribute that code for any purpose.
 Typically, as a result of this, it is easier to obtain and re-use compared to proprietary software.
+Because OSS requires such a license, it typically remains free of charge by default.

 Some of the common advantages include: